Studio Zenkai

 Bold and Clear, without excess • Kaizen 改善 • With Purpose

-Studio Zenkai is dedicated to the craft of programming, hardware hacking, photography, machine learning and how to live sensibly.
+Studio Zenkai is dedicated to the craft of programming, photography and living sustainably.
+About me

 Looking again at Microsoft